FernandezLJuan/DMRPF/README.md

 }

 ```
 The map must be placed inside the `../maps/` directory, relative to the `environment.cpp` file.
 If no map name is provided, the code will default to using the map called *Covelo*.
-This will generate a map of rowsxcols dimensions, where static
+This will generate a map of rows $\times$ cols dimensions, where static
-obstacles will randomly generate with a probability of 'obsProb'.
+obstacles will randomly generate at each cell with a probability of 'obsProb'.

 Depending on the map you're using, you can customize parameters like `cellDims` and `origin`.
 For example, the *den520d* map has large dimensions of $256\times 256$, so setting the `cellDims` to `3x3` pixels allows the entire map to fit inside a 900x900 window.